-Don’t Play Coy With Me!
+* Don’t Play Coy With Me!

-Keep in mind; I am not referring to a social anxiety disorder.
+Remember that; I am not referring to a social anxiety disorder.
 That’s significantly more serious than being bashful.
 If you hyperventilate or need to make a pitstop for adult diapers at the thought of attending a social or networking event, you should probably get some professional help.
 I battled both shyness and panic attacks in my life.
 And I assure you, they are completely different.
 You can read about my struggles here.

-Podcasts: Keep Calm And Listen On
+* Podcasts: Keep Calm And Listen On

 I listen to several podcasts on varying topics each week.
 I find them to be educational and entertaining.
 Whether in my car, on the treadmill, or cleaning the house, hitting the play button on my phone makes these mundane tasks seem more enjoyable.
-Here are three highly rated podcasts that may help in overcoming shyness.
-You can find them on iTunes.

 Shyness.com: Plant Food For Shrinking Violets